geekscape/aiko_arduino_legacy/README.markdown

     }

     void blink() {
-      digitalWrite(ledPin, status);
+      digitalWrite(ledPin, !digitalRead(ledPin));
-      status = ! status;
     }

-By writing individual device drivers as event-driven functions, means that it is simpler to create device specific modules that can be shared with others and easier to then integrate them (with less code changes).
+Writing individual device drivers as event-driven functions makes it simpler to create device specific modules that can be shared with others and easier to then combine and integrate them with less code changes.

 Installation